 Try to imagine sitting down to write new content for your roofing website.
 Do you know what you are going to write?
 Is that information going to be answering the questions that people want to know the answers to?
 Will people actually search for your content or be interested in reading it?
 This is where forums can be very helpful in content creation.

 A forum is a community of people all interested in knowing about similar topics.
 People will ask questions to the forums and hope for a satisfactory response.
 Often, this means that these questions are not satisfactorily answered elsewhere, which gives your roofing company a perfect opportunity to provide an answer.
 After all, if one person is curious enough to ask, it’s very likely other people are going to be interested in the answer as well.
 You want your roofing company to answer questions that you know people are asking, and forums are the perfect place to find those inquiries.

 Now that you have established a keyword list for your roofing business, you will need to write quality content utilizing those keywords for your site.
 Quality content is used to entice users into your site and ultimately prompt them to complete an action called a conversion.
 The way content accomplishes this ultimate goal is through keyword optimization.
 Keyword optimization is the term used to describe the process of carefully selecting and seamlessly layering chosen keywords and keyword phrases into a piece of content in order to find the target audience.

 Without keyword optimization, you could have the highest-quality piece of writing and it would mean nothing, because it is unlikely to be found or read by the intended audience.
-Essentially, keywords act as the bait to draw the right viewers to your site.
+Essentially, keywords act as the bait to draw the right viewers into your site.
 The right viewers, of course, are those most likely to convert.
 Keyword rich content is what we call optimized content.